-If you live in the Denver, Colorado area and you think you might be suffering from sleep apnea, speak to your physician.
-And our dentist can play a significant role in creating a treatment plan.
-Please call Dr. Scott Greenhalgh, DDS today at (303) 988-9060 for a consultation.
+If you live in the Denver, Colorado, area and you think you might be suffering from sleep apnea, speak to your physician.
+Our dentist can also play a significant role in creating a treatment plan.
+Please call Scott Greenhalgh, DDS, today at 303-988-9060 for a consultation.

 Preventing Sleep Apnea

 Sleep apnea can strike just about anyone, but there are a series of lifestyle and environmental factors that contribute to the condition.
 In a way, this is actually good news – there are steps you can take to protect yourself from obstructive sleep apnea.

 - Weight (obesity is closely linked to sleep apnea)